danielsaidi/EmojiKit/README.md

 ## Localization

-EmojiKit is localized in:
+EmojiKit is localized in the following languages:

+* 🇨🇳 Chinese (Simplified)
 * 🇬🇧 English
+* 🇫🇷 French
 * 🇩🇪 German
 * 🇮🇹 Italian
+* 🇯🇵 Japanese
+* 🇰🇷 Korean
+* 🇨🇬 Portuguese (Brazil)
 * 🇷🇺 Russian
 * 🇪🇸 Spanish
 * 🇸🇪 Swedish

-You can contribute by localizing the `Sources/Resources/en.lproj` folder.
+You can contribute by copying `Sources/Resources/en.lproj` and localizing it in another language.